Description

 - Most frequent side effect in clinical trials

-- Typically occurs during dose escalation
+- Often occurs during dose escalation

 - Usually transient, resolving within days to weeks